 |1 October 2019||30% of the funding available*|

-*Please note the 30% payment is only made if the school holds a voting election.
-The returning officer must submit the Candidate and Election Results Appendix (external link) to the Ministry as evidence of an election and to confirm whether a voting election has been held.
+*Note the 30% payment is only made if the school holds a voting election.
+The returning officer must submit the Candidate and Election Results Appendix to the Ministry as evidence of an election and to confirm whether a voting election has been held.

-We pay schools that have opted into the mid-term (staggered) election cycle through their Operations Grant instalments.
-The payment timeframes for mid-term elections will be confirmed in 2020.
+We pay schools that have opted into the mid-term (staggered) election cycle through their Operations Grant instalments as follows:

-Contact us at resourcing if you have a question about reasonable expenditure:
+Contact our Resourcing team if you have a question about reasonable expenditure: